 Doing a Final Pour

-You can also fix minor dips from shrinkage by Topping Off with a Heat Gun
+You can also fix minor dips from shrinkage by topping it off with a heat gun.

-Variation: I love using sand candles to make Outdoor Citronella Candles.
-You don't have to worry about the sand flecking off like you do inside the house...and... they're great for a beach/summer/tiki theme backyard!Continue to 7 of 10 below.
+Variation: We love using sand candles to make outdoor citronella candles.
+You don't have to worry about the sand flecking off as you do inside the house...and they're great for a beach/summer/tiki theme backyard.Continue to 7 of 10 below.

 07 of 10